card

 Day 3.
 Gobi Gurvansaikhan National Park

-We continue through the steppe desert to the Gobi Gurvansaikhan National Park's "eagle mouth," or Lammergeyer gorge.
+We continue through the steppe desert to the Gobi Gurvansaikhan National Park, also known as the Bearded Vulture Canyon, through the steppe desert.
 These mountains are the Altai Range's southeasternmost foothills, rising to a height of 2825 meters.
-The Lammergeyer, hidden amid the stunning peaks of the Three Beauties Range, protects a little "glacier" that remains frozen even on the hottest days of July.
+We will walk at the bottom of the canyon that is covered with perpetual snow.
+The canyon is so steep-sided that sun rays make the ice melt only in July.
 The high cliffs are home to wild goats.
 A tiny museum at the gorge's entrance displays samples of the area's animal life.
 Accommodation: gercamp.
 Meals: B, L, and D.

 Day 5.
 Bayanzag, "the Cemetery of Dinosaurs."